td0m/go-order/README.md

  - `type ...`
  - `func ...`

 This is exactly what `go-order` does!
-This idea was originally implemented by me in [go-order.nvim](https://github.com/td0m/go-order.nvim), a Lua NeoVim extension that uses Treesitter.
-I wanted this to be more widely to allow others who do not use Neovim to benefit from this, hence the rewrite.
+I originally implemented this idea in [go-order.nvim](https://github.com/td0m/go-order.nvim), a Lua NeoVim extension that uses Treesitter.
+I wanted this to be more widely available to allow others who do not use Neovim to benefit from this, hence the rewrite.

 ## Installation